 If you have chosen a foil-wrapped moulding, this product comes fully furnished and doesn’t require any decoration.

-If you have wooden, veneered or primed products, follow the manufacturer’s instructions to guarantee a professional finish.
+If you have selected a wooden, veneered or primed skirting board, follow the manufacturer’s instructions to guarantee a professional finish.
 Generally, primed products will only need a light sand, undercoat and gloss finish, whereas veneered products should be treated like timber.
 We wouldn’t recommend water-based stains or finishes; it’s better to use wax, Danish oil or acrylic lacquer.

 Please note that varnishing or lacquering veneered skirting boards may darken the colour.
-As they’re a natural product, some colour variations may occur in the lengths.
+Also, as they’re a natural product, some colour variations may occur in the lengths.

-For help applying finishes to The Skirting Board Shop’s products, take a look at our helpful decorating instructions.
+For help applying finishes to any of The Skirting Board Shop’s products, take a look at our helpful decorating instructions.

-For more information or advice on choosing the appropriate skirting board for your home and fitting it correctly, contact our team on email@example.com or call us on 0800 048 0786.
+If you require more information or advice on how to choose the appropriate skirting board for your home or how to fit a skirting board correctly, please get in contact our team by emailing firstname.lastname@example.org or calling 0800 048 0786.